Wabinab/Wabinab.github.io/_posts/2021-06-30-Setting up Datacrunch.io from scratch.md

 If you get the choice to choose XSession and Ubuntu (which is very rare, encountered once and un-replicable thereafter) after you install the file manager you can click on Other location and type "ssh://<your-public-ip-address>" which would redirect you to the login screen to enter username and password.
 By default, this would mount the main folder.
 Direct yourself to "home" to find the usual directory from there.

 However, these all requires root permission to access, hence the best way is to use SSHFS to connect to it.
 There is a really good article written on how to do this [here](https://www.redhat.com/sysadmin/sshfs).
 Check it out!
 Now after this, you can access it with full permission (i.e. without root).
-Irregardless of how fast is the connection between host and your machine, you can now use the particular folder.
+However, the connection is proven to be quite slow, hence editing inside you machine before moving out might be the best choice.
+Store your data somewhere else and stream them into temporary storage while training would freed you from requiring storage large amount of data, at the price of slower streaming speed.